 The problem is liberalism.

-You don't there aren't any Obama Republicans.
+There aren't any Obama Republicans.

-There aren't any Harry Reed Republicans.
+There aren't any Harry Reid Republicans.

-So Charlie Christ decides to go independent.
+So Charlie Crist decides to go independent.

-And somehow in a three-way race, he's winning now.
+And somehow, in a three-way race, he's winning now.

 Why?